Delcia Richter (MBACP) Integrative Counsellor & Supervisor

 I am an experienced counsellor, who is on the accredited register.
-Sessions take place in a very quiet and confidential garden room in River.
+Sessions take place in a very quiet and confidential garden room.
 Perhaps you're not sure if you need just a few sessions, a few months, or a few years?
 Perhaps you're not sure what approach you'd like your counsellor to use?
-I practice in an integrative way, ensuring we work together to find a way that best suits you to bring about you feeling supported, and so bringing about change.
+I practice in an integrative way, ensuring we work together to find a way that best suits you to bring about you feeling supported, and so encouraging change.

 What can I offer?

 As a client, it is important that you feel safe, listened to, and cared for - all enjoyed within a confidential and non-judgemental relationship.
 I believe that the client/counsellor relationship is essential in creating a space for you to explore difficult and painful experiences or confusing circumstances.
 I like to think that I would journey with you to find new ways for you to look at and understand your responses to life and relationships; and patterns of behaviour.

 I work from an extremely private and relaxing spot - a lovely little blue 'shed' in my secluded garden in River, or a central office safe space in Canterbury.

 Every client presents with different needs, experiences and personalities, so I use an Integrative approach (which means I use a variety of approaches, in a structured way, to suit each client).

 There are many issues you can explore in counselling.
 Some of these may include:

 - Relationship issues

 - General feelings of sadness, uncertainty or inadequacy